FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 - Saucepan – This one is a good size.
 Not too big or too small.

-- Liquid smoke – My secret ingredient to the best, super smoky, sugar-free BBQ sauce!
+- Liquid smoke – My secret ingredient for the best, super smoky, sugar-free BBQ sauce!

 Low Carb Sugar-Free BBQ Sauce Recipe - Keto & Gluten-Free

 This keto low carb BBQ sauce recipe is sweet, smoky, spicy & tangy in one.
 If you want a super easy, sugar-free barbecue sauce that tastes delicious, this is it.
 Only 5 minutes prep time!

 Recipe VideoClick or tap on the image below to play the video.
 It's the easiest way to learn how to make this recipe!